 - Will a dog fit into your family and get along with other members of the family, including other four-legged friends?

-Now that you know it is the right time to add a boxer into your life, now is the time to find the right boxer.
-NEVER buy a dog from a puppy mill or backyard breeder.
-Avoid pet stores.
-It is important to always find a reputable breeder.
+Now that you know it is the right time to add a boxer pup into your life, now is the time to find the right boxer.
+NEVER buy a dog from a puppy mill or backyard breeder and try to avoid pet stores.
+It is important to always find a reputable Boxer breeder.
 Don’t be afraid to ask them a million questions.
 If it doesn’t feel right, it probably isn’t.
-Listen to your gut.
+Just listen to your gut.

 - Do they belong to any clubs such as the American Kennel Club or the American Boxer Club?